abraia/abraia-nodejs/README.md

 ## Optimizing images

-Optimizing images can be directly performed using the fluent API, without the need to know anything about image formats and parameters.
+Optimizing images can be directly performed using the fluent API, not knowing anything about web image formats and parameters.

 ```js
 const abraia = require('abraia/abraia')